ezh/cloudselect/README.md

 ## Implementation

-CloudSelect retrieves node list from the cloud, passes that list to FZF, adds some useful information to selected nodes (like jump hosts, `sudo -i` command, etc...), and returns JSON dictionary that could be used by other programs.
+CloudSelect retrieves node list from the cloud, passes that list to FZF, adds some useful information to selected nodes (like jump hosts, `sudo -i` command, etc...), and returns dictionary that could be used by other programs.
 CloudSelect is a team player in a shell environment.
 We can automatically open interactive SSH sessions in parallel and provide passwords to `sudo -i` under TMUX environment.

 ## Demo